Tabouleh Stuffed Peppers are filled with healthy fats, fiber, and spices that all add up to a recipe with healthy benefits!

 - 1 pound fresh sweet mini peppers

-- Make a vinaigrette by whisking together olive, lemon juice, garlic, salt, coriander, cumin and hot pepper sauce.
-Pour over bulgur.
+- Vinaigrette: in small bowl, stir together olive, lemon juice, garlic, salt, coriander, cumin and hot pepper sauce.
+Pour over drained bulgur.
+Add parsley and mint.
+Stir all together.

 - The stuffed peppers may be refrigerated, covered, overnight before serving.